 Common questions

-If a seller accepts your offer, you have three business days to get out of the contract.
+If a seller accepts your offer (or any counteroffer is accepted), you have three business days to get out of the contract.
 This is called the cooling-off period.
-If you decide to back out, you’ll have to pay a fee to the seller equal to 0.25% of the agreed purchase price.
+If you decide to back out, you’ll have to pay a fee equal to 0.25% of the agreed purchase price.

-After that, it may be possible to revoke (that is, cancel) the offer.
+After the cooling-off period has passed, it may be possible to revoke (that is, cancel) the offer.
 Revoking an offer can lead to legal problems.
 You’ll probably lose your deposit.
-The seller may also seek other legal remedies.
-It’s critical to ask for legal advice as soon as possible.
+The seller may also seek other legal remedies, such as damages.
+If, before the completion date, you clearly indicate that you don’t intend to complete the contract, the seller is entitled to treat you as being in default.
+This is called an anticipatory breach of contract.
+It’s absolutely critical to ask for legal advice as soon as possible.
 A lawyer can help you minimize negative outcomes.

-It depends on if you or a close family member want to occupy the rental unit.
-If so, you can ask the seller in writing to give the current tenant a two-month notice on your behalf.
+If you or a close family member want to occupy the rental unit, you’re allowed to do so.
+A close family member is a spouse, a child, or a parent (or your spouse’s child or parent).
+You can ask the seller in writing to give the current tenant a three-month notice on your behalf.
 (All the conditions of the sale must first be satisfied.)
+If the tenant is on a fixed-term lease, the notice will start running from the end of the fixed term.

 If you or a close family member don’t plan on occupying the rental unit, then you must honour the existing tenancy agreement.
 You can only end it by following the same eviction rules the previous landlord (the seller) would have had to follow.